AdesisNetlife/yawds/README.md

 > Note that the environment only will update stack/ directory.
 > All the user configuration or packages installed will remain between updates

+## Usage from CI

+To use the isolated environment variables from a continous integration server or for specific proposal where do you want to use the environment context, you should simply call from your batch the `use_env.bat` script, located in `~\stack\scripts\`

 ## Make it yours

 If you are a devops guy or an architect, `yawds` allows you to provide and easily configure a development environment for the projects you happy owns